ANW-Open-Science/Open-Science-Guidebook-for-Neuroscientists/docs/tabs/6-communication.md

 Having specific learning outcomes in mind helps you stay focused and prevents you from wandering away from your stated goal.
 Even if you’re working alone, writing down these goals at the outset keeps your message clear and helps you stay on track.
 A simple yet effective way to approach this is by using the AEIOU framework:

-- Awareness: introduce the audience to new information or a novel perspective
+- **Awareness**: introduce the audience to new information or a novel perspective
-- Enjoyment: make the learning process engaging and enjoyable
+- **Enjoyment**: make the learning process engaging and enjoyable
-- Interest: inspire the audience to care about the subject
+- **Interest**: inspire the audience to care about the subject
-- Opinion-forming: provide balanced information that allows the audience to form their own views
+- **Opinion-forming**: provide balanced information that allows the audience to form their own views
-- Understanding: deepen the audience’s knowledge of a particular topic
+- **Understanding**: deepen the audience’s knowledge of a particular topic

 By aligning your communication with these pillars, you can tailor your approach to meet the specific needs of your audience.